zoeyj3/2216_documentation/docs/general-operations.md

       ![Shape panel](assets/general-operations/save_as.jpg){width="600"}
       </figure>

 2. In the new pop-up window, you can keep selections default.
-Below is an introduction to the available customization options:

       <figure markdown>
       ![Shape panel](assets/general-operations/pdf_export.jpg){width="600"}
       </figure>

+      Below are introductions to the available customization options:

       a. `Selection Only` Exports only the part of the diagram that you manually selected.

       b. `Page View` Divides the diagram canvas into uniformly sized pages.